 - You find yourself unable to do all of the tasks necessary.
 If you are the dementia patient or your loved one is and you are helping out, it may be time to get additional help and support when the workload just becomes too much to handle.
 Reaching out for help is never a bad thing.

 - Individuals who need ongoing support and care should have access to home care.
-This includes for hygiene needs, medications, physical therapy, and day to day tasks such as cleaning up, cooking meals, and making appointments.
+This includes hygiene needs, medications, physical therapy, and day to day tasks such as cleaning up, cooking meals, and making appointments.

 - Your loved one has other medical needs that may be important to monitor.
 Sometimes this may be related to taking medications, getting therapy, or even taking care of wounds.
 If he or she cannot do this, it is essential to ensure someone else can.

-Dementia home care in Charlotte, NC doesn’t have to be something you put off.
+Dementia home care doesn’t have to be something you put off.
 You can often customize the service to meet your unique needs.
 Over time, these needs are likely to change, and that’s okay.
 You’ll be able to get the level of care desired and needed as time goes on.